Figure WORK 6. Percentage of Adults Who Used Cocaine or Marijuana or Abused Alcohol, by Age: 2004

-- In 2003, young adults (ages 18 to 25) were more likely than older adults to report alcohol abuse, marijuana use, or cocaine use in the past month.
-For example, more than one in six (17 percent) of adults 18 to 25 reported using marijuana in the past month during 2003, compared with 8 percent of adults 26 to 34 and 3 percent of adults 35 and older.
+- In 2004, young adults (ages 18 to 25) were more likely than older adults to report alcohol abuse, marijuana use, or cocaine use in the past month.
+For example, about one in six (16 percent) adults 18 to 25 reported using marijuana in the past month during 2004, compared with 8 percent of adults 26 to 34 and 3 percent of adults 35 and older.

 - The percentage of persons reporting binge alcohol use was significantly larger than the percentages for all other reported behaviors across all age groups, as shown in Table WORK 6.